 - I have very high quality standards and try to hold others to those standards when I maybe shouldn’t…

 - I sometimes take on too many tasks, but I’m working on setting priorities…

-- I haven’t had a lot of experience speaking in front of large crowds so I get a little nervous, but I’m volunteering to lead meeting for more experience…
+- I haven’t had a lot of experience speaking in front of large crowds so I get a little nervous, but I’m volunteering to lead meetings for more experience…

 - What do you know about our company?

 - They want to know that their company is high on your target list and that you’ve taken the time to research/learn about them and the position.
 If you have any previous connections with the company (e.g., student org, networking event, relatives at company, friend interned in the past), this is a good time to mention them.

 - If you care about the core products/mission, start with a line that shows you understand the company’s goals/products by using a few key words from the website.
 Then make it personal: “I’m personally drawn to the mission because…” or “I really believe in this approach because….”.

 - What attracted you to apply for this position?